 Do That Job That You Have Been Putting Off

-I’m aware that it sounds like I’m saying that you should stay in and avoid people but I’m just trying to give some options where you’re not going to be constantly reminded and surrounded my Mother’s Day things.
+I’m aware that it sounds like I’m saying that you should stay in and avoid people, but I’m just trying to give some options where you’re not going to be constantly reminded and surrounded by Mother’s Day things.

-I wanted to write this post just to say to anyone that is currently struggling, I understand how you feel and I am so sorry.
+I wanted to write this post just to say to anyone currently struggling that I understand how you feel, and I am so sorry.
 I am sending you a massive virtual hug and lots of love.